What Do Apartment Inspections Look For? The Essential Checklist You Need

 - Maintenance & habitability: They help identify issues early — leaks, mold, broken appliances — before they turn into major problems.

-- Safety & risk mitigation: Landlords and property managers want to reduce liability — faulty wiring, fire hazards, or unsafe structural features can pose risks to both tenants and the building.
+- Safety & Risk Reduction: Landlords and property managers want to lower their risks.
+Faulty wiring, fire hazards, and unsafe structures can harm both tenants and the building.

 Why Do Apartments Do Random Inspections?